pressureless/paper_md/papers/Eccentricity/eccentricity.md

 Consequently, in Table 3 we provide two different fits for the parameters.
 Our conservative model strictly follows the restrictions from the measurement and tends to overestimate the range of visible flicker frequencies which prevents discarding potentially visible signal.
 Alternatively, our relaxed model follows the smoothness assumption and applies the measured values as upper bound.

 To fit the parameters, we used the Adam solver in PyTorch initialized by the Levenberg–Marquardt algorithm and we minimized the mean-square prediction error over all extents m.
 The additional constraints were implemented as soft linear penalties.
-To leverage data points with immeasurable CFF values, we additionally force $Ψ(𝑒, 𝑓_𝑠 ) = 0 $at these points.
+To leverage data points with immeasurable CFF values, we additionally force $ Ψ ( 𝑒 , 𝑓_𝑠 ) = 0 $at these points.
 This encodes imperceptibility of their flicker at any temporal frequency.

-Figure 3 shows that the fitted Ψ represents the expected effects well.
+Figure 3 shows that the fitted $Ψ$ represents the expected effects well.
 The eccentricity curves (row 2) flatten for low $𝑓_𝑠$ and their peaks shift to lower $𝑒$ for large $𝑓_𝑠$ .
 The conservative fit generally yields larger CFF predictions though it does not strictly adhere to the stimuli extents due to other constraints.

 ## Extension for High Spatial Frequencies

 Due to technical constraints, the highest $𝑓_𝑠$ measured was 2 cpd.
 At the same time, the acuity of human vision has an upper limit of 60 cpd based on peak cone density [@deering1998limits] and 40–50 cpd based on empirical data [@guenter2012foveated; @robson1981probability; @thibos1987vision].
 To minimize this gap and to generalize our model to other display designs we extrapolate the CFF at higher spatial frequencies using existing models of spatial acuity.

-For this purpose, we utilize the acuity model of [@geisler1998real]. <span class='def:𝐴'>It predicts acuity limit $𝐴$ </span>for $𝑒$ as
+For this purpose, we utilize the acuity model of [@geisler1998real].
+It predicts <span class='def:𝐴'>acuity limit $𝐴$ </span>for $𝑒$ as

 ``` iheartla